DanielSnd/YarnNet/README.md

 ### Socket.IO Server
 The Socket.IO server is made in node.js and can be found in the server folder.
 It's the `server.js` file.

+### ENet Server
+The ENet server is made in C++ and can be found in this separate repository: https://github.com/DanielSnd/ynetserver-enet

 ## YNet Multiplayer Spawner

 ### Defining spawnable scenes: